UiPath Inc.'s (PATH) Stock: A Week-by-Week Analysis - News Heater

 Is It Worth Investing in UiPath Inc. (NYSE: PATH) Right Now?

-, and the 36-month beta value for PATH is at 0.65.
-Analysts have varying views on the stock, with 8 analysts rating it as a “buy,” 1 rating it as “overweight,” 12 as “hold,” and 0 as “sell.”
+The 36-month beta value for PATH is also noteworthy at 0.65.
+There are mixed opinions on the stock, with 8 analysts rating it as a “buy,” 1 rating it as “overweight,” 12 rating it as “hold,” and 0 rating it as “sell.”

 Click Here to Download the FREE Report.